Address for bookmarking: http://www.dorak.info/genetics/notes12.html

 DNA extraction: Depending on the cell characteristics, DNA extraction from animal cells differs from DNA extraction from plant or prokaryotic cells.
-Links to Roche Product Manuals, Qiagen Handbooks.
+Links to Roche Product Manuals, Qiagen Research Center.
 For RNA-related information, see Ambion website.

 Hybridization techniques: Southern blotting, Northern blotting and in situ hybridization (including fluorescent in situ hybridisation - FISH).
 Hybridization techniques allows picking out the gene of interest from the mixture of DNA/RNA sequences.
 Hybridization only occurs between single stranded and complementary nucleic acids.
 The level of similarity between the probe and target determines the hybridization temperature.
-See an animation of Southern blotting, and an example of DNA fingerprinting.
+See animations of experimental techniques, and an example of DNA fingerprinting.

 Enzymatic modification of DNA: DNA ligase and restriction enzymes (may create sticky ends or blunt ends) are used to manipulate DNA.
 Most restriction enzymes recognize palindromic sequences.
 These are short sequences which are the same on both strands when read 5' to 3' (such as he MspI restriction site CCGG and that of EcoRI GAATTC).
 See the action of EcoRI.
 (These enzymes are called restriction endonucleases or restriction enzymes because they restrict viral replication as first discovered in 1962 by Werner Arber and only recognize site-specific or restricted sequences of DNA).